FranciscoBarreira/javascript-project/README.md

 ### Footer
 <a name="footer"></a>

 This is where users can find all the social media links.
-The background color is Ggoldenrod to maintain visual consistency.
+The background color is goldenrod to maintain visual consistency.
 There are aria labels in all of the links for screen readers.

 All the icons were taken from "Font Awesome".